 Because I have learned how to redefine the relationship I have with myself, I have learned how to redefine the relationship I have with my body, with food, and with movement.
 I have been able to discover my inner truth and a live a life that feels authentic, resonate, and in alignment with what I actually want from my time here on this earth.

 So I ask you, are you tired of the disconnect?
 Are you tired of these fear based decisions around exercise and food and your body?
-Are you ready to let go of expectations, of letting your workouts, your meals, and the outside world define your worthiness and "good enoughness" ... and instead discover what 'fit and healthy' mean to YOU?
-Girl, it's your time to shine and I am here to help.
+Are you ready to let go of expectations, of letting your workouts, your meals, and the outside world define your worthiness and "good enoughness" ... and instead discover your truest, most radiant self?
+It's your time to shine and I am here to help.
 It is time to come home to your body.